-Crada Definition Grade Point

-Grade A+ Definition 90 - 100% Equivalent
+Grade Definition Grade Point Equivalent

-A 80 - 89% 4.00
+A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.

-S Satisfactory achievement in field /clinical
+S Satisfactory achievement in field /clinical placement or non-graded subject area.

-- U placement or non-graded subject area.
-U Unsatisfactory achievement in field/clinical placement or non-graded subject area.
-X A temporary grade limited to situations - X A temporary grade limited to situations with extenuating circumstances giving a
+U Unsatisfactory achievement in field/clinical placement or non-graded

+X subject area.
+A temporary grade limited to situations with extenuating circumstances giving a

 student additional time to complete the

 requirements for a course.

 NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course

-without academic penalty.
+W Student has withdrawn from the course without academic penalty.